sulvz/rails_task/README.md

 # Rails Programming Task

-### In order to be considered for a rails position, you must complete the following steps.
 *Note: This task should take no longer than 1-2 hours at the most to complete.*

 ### Prerequisites